dstanley4/fastInteraction/README.md

 alone binaries because it is a bit easier.

-A complication with saving the 3D graph via orca is that you need to set the orientationn of the graph in the code you use to create the graph.
-I suggest using fast.int command several times, each time varing the camera positions (cam.position), to obtain the desired graph orientation.
+A complication with saving the 3D graph via orca is that you need to set the orientation of the graph in the code you use to create the graph.
+I suggest using the fast.int command several times, each time varing the camera positions (cam.position), to obtain the desired graph orientation.
 Once the desired orientation is obtained, the graph can be saved with the orca command.
-You specify the camera position using theta (horizontal rotation angle in degrees 0 to 180, most likely), phi (vertical rotation angle in degrees 0 to 90, most likely), and distance (from the origin of the graph, start with 3 or 4 and increase this value if needed).
+You specify the camera position via cam.position using theta (horizontal rotation angle in degrees -180 to 180, most likely), phi (vertical rotation angle in degrees -90 to 90, most likely), and distance (from the origin of the graph, start with 3 or 4 and increase this value if needed).

 ``` r
 library(fastInteraction)